-24 THE CHAIRMAN: Yes, that's the document.
-If you could give 25 us, please, page 7 of that document.
-Thank you.
-110 1 by almost every other trust, in his opinion.
-2 THE CHAIRMAN: Yes, but it sort of feeds back and this is 3 not a isolated point, because this feeds back into 4 lessons having not been learned from the earlier deaths, 5 Mr Stitt.
-6 MR STITT: It does.
-7 THE CHAIRMAN: If there's a failure for lessons to be 8 learned, particularly in the Royal, and then to be 9 disseminated beyond Northern Ireland to the UK Health 10 Service, then you might get the same response in the UK.
-11 If you get the same response in the UK it's because 12 people aren't learning lessons.
-13 MR STITT: That's one conclusion which we could reach.
-I'm 14 not going to comment on that specifically.
-15 THE CHAIRMAN: Thank you.
-16 MR STITT: I refer to paragraph 100.
-This is an implied and 17 direct criticism of the director of nursing, 18 Irene Duddy.
-It says effectively that Staff Nurse Noble was unable to recall and unable to differentiate the 20 director of nursing and the chief executive.
-So she was asked who the nursing director was in the 1990s through 21 to 2001 and she was not able to recall.
-23 And the conclusion which is reached is: 24 and the conclusion which is reached is: "This raises the issue of leadership given by the 24 into raises the issue of readership given by the
+- by almost every other trust, in his opinion. - 2 THE CHAIRMAN: Yes, but it sort of feeds back and this is - 3 not a isolated point, because this feeds back into - lessons having not been learned from the earlier deaths, - 5 Mr Stitt.

-25 director of nursing within the Altnagelvin Trust."
+- 6 MR STITT: It does. - THE CHAIRMAN: If there's a failure for lessons to be - 8 learned, particularly in the Royal, and then to be - disseminated beyond Northern Ireland to the UK Health - 10 Service, then you might get the same response in the UK. - 11 If you get the same response in the UK it's because - 12 people aren't learning lessons. - 13 MR STITT: That's one conclusion which we could reach.
+I'm 14 not going to comment on that specifically. - 15 THE CHAIRMAN: Thank you. - 16 MR STITT: I refer to paragraph 100.
+This is an implied and 17 direct criticism of the director of nursing, - 18 Irene Duddy.
+It says effectively that Staff Nurse Noble - 19 was unable to recall and unable to differentiate the - 20 director of nursing and the chief executive.
+So she was - 21 asked who the nursing director was in the 1990s through - 22 to 2001 and she was not able to recall. - And the conclusion which is reached is: - "This raises the issue of leadership given by the - 25 director of nursing within the Altnagelvin Trust."

-1 And then this is the important quote, if I may, the 2 second last line of the paragraph: 3 "Given her lack of visibility to the nursing staff 4 on the wards, Ms Duddy was unable to understand the 5 nursing practices."
-6 So a clear statement there that she had a lack of 7 visibility to the nursing staff on the wards.
-8 The point which I would wish to make is, firstly, 9 it's unreasonable to ask one nurse one question, not the .0 other nurses, just this one nurse, and she says, .1 "I can't remember", and then translate that into a lack .2 of visibility to nursing staff.
-There's a clear .3 implication that effectively none of or few of the .4 nursing staff were aware of who she was. .5 The answer came from one nurse and one nurse only. .6 It came also, you will find, at the end of a long 7 session of cross-examination.
-It relates to a period .8 12 years earlier, and in all those circumstances I would .9 put forward on behalf of the trust that it is an 0.0 unreasonable conclusion to reach that there was a lack 21 of visibility to the nursing staff on the wards.
+1 And then this is the important quote, if I may, the 2 second last line of the paragraph: 3 "Given her lack of visibility to the nursing staff 4 on the wards, Ms Duddy was unable to understand the 5 nursing practices." б So a clear statement there that she had a lack of 7 visibility to the nursing staff on the wards.
+8 The point which I would wish to make is, firstly, 9 it's unreasonable to ask one nurse one question, not the 10 other nurses, just this one nurse, and she says, 11 "I can't remember", and then translate that into a lack $% \left[{{\left[{{\left[{{\left[{\left[{\left[{\left[{\left[{\left[{$ 12 of visibility to nursing staff.
+There's a clear 13 implication that effectively none of or few of the 14 nursing staff were aware of who she was.
+15 The answer came from one nurse and one nurse only.
+16 It came also, you will find, at the end of a long 17 session of cross-examination.
+It relates to a period 18 12 years earlier, and in all those circumstances I would 19 put forward on behalf of the trust that it is an 20 unreasonable conclusion to reach that there was a lack 21 of visibility to the nursing staff on the wards.
 22 Ms Duddy will give her own evidence.
 23 224.
 24 THE CHAIRMAN: But I'm sorry, it doesn't reach a conclusion.